pzhaojohnson/RNA2Drawer/README.md

 In this editing mode you can pivot stems around their loops, allowing you to control the layout of your drawing and resolve base overlaps.

+Every stem will have a blue line running down it called its pivoter.
+Left-clicking a pivoter and moving the mouse will first try to compress the neighboring single strand.
+Right-clicking the pivoter will only expand single strands to accomplish the pivot.

 ## Drawing Styles

 RNA2Drawer has two drawing styles called rigid and radial.
 Structures are drawn in the rigid style by default.
 Switch between them using the `Draw` buttons on the toolbar.